-Accounting principles generally accepted in the United States of America require that management's discussion and analysis on pages 3 through 6, the schedule of revenues, expenditures and changes in fund balances - budget and actual on page 33, and the schedules of the District's proportionate share of net pension liability and contributions on pages 31-32 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Government Accounting Standards Board who considers them to be essential parts of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with management's responses to our inquiries, the basic financial statements and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that management's discussion and analysis on pages 4 through 7, the schedule of revenues, expenditures and changes in fund balances - budget and actual on page 33, and the schedules of the District's proportionate share of net pension liability and contributions on pages 31-32 be presented to supplement the basic financial statements.
+Such information is the responsibility or management and, although not a part of the basic financial statements, is required by the Government Accounting Standards Board who considers them to be essential parts of financial reporting for placing the basic financial statements in an appropriate operational, economic or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.